Write your book in Reedsy Studio. Try the beloved writing app for free today.

 alone. stale. rotting. fated to an eternity of solitude. under the shadow of the trees it looked remotely pleasant but when you neared then you realised the horrible truth. made it up

-Alex Pilott - Almost 5 years ago
+Alex Pilott - Over 5 years ago

 Good atmospheric opener, Alex.
 Thanks for sharing!